Ettehadiya case: Procedures

 24 June 2014: police forces moved the women detainees from the station to Qanatir Prison and the men to Tora Prison a high-security complex notorious for holding political prisoners, just one day before the next prosecution decision.

 25 June 2014: the Heliopolis Public Prosecution transferred the case of the 23 detained human rights defenders to the Heliopolis Misdemeanor Court and the first court session held on 29 June 2014.

 29 June 2014: the hearing of the case has been moved from Heliopolis Misdemeanor Court to Tora Police Institute (Maahad Omna' El Shorta), and the court decided to postpone the case to 13 September 2014.
 However, lawyers' request for the provisional release of the defendants was rejected.

 In July 2014, Egypt's government-affiliated National Council for Human Rights (NCHR) sent investigators to El-Qanater Prison to interview women detainees in the case about their treatment.
 The women activists declined to meet with the visitors, and delegated Yara Sallam and Salwa Mehrez to inform them "that if they want to know the reality of the situation in prison, they should be meeting other detainees who are in much worse condition and experience more abuse."

 28 August 2014: activist Sanaa Seif (20 years) has joined a growing number of political prisoners on hunger strike from behind bars to protest their conditions in detention after being allowed to attend her father’s - renowned human rights lawyer Ahmed Seif al-Islam - funeral who died on August 27.

 29 August 2014: Mohamed Ahmed Youssef Saad (known as Meza) sent a message from the Tora prison to announce joining the hunger strike.

 11 September 2014: Ms. Fikreya Mohammed began her hunger strike, and latest news is that she has had to suspend her hunger strike.

 13 September 2014: the court decided to renew the detention and adjourned the trial to 11 October 2014.

 11 October 2014: the Court postponed case to October 16 with the extending of the detention of the defendants.

 16 October 2014: the court postponed case to October 26 for issuing the verdict with the extending of the detention of the defendants after watching the prosecutions videos as an evidence.
 Lawyers - including the former presidential candidate Khaled Ali and the head of the lawyers syndicate Sameh Ashour - pleadings continued for more than 6 hours depending on the unconstitutionality of the protest law under the new amendment of the constitution and the Supreme Constitutional Court is currently reviewing a lawsuit questioning the legality of the Protest Law.

 26 October 2014: A Heliopolis misdemeanor court sentenced Ettehadiya case defendants charged with violating the protest law to three years in prison and a 10 thousand Egyptian-pound fine.

 Local and international reactions

-Many international human rights organizations asked for the release of the detainees immediately after they got arrested including Human Rights Watch, Amnesty international, African Commission on Human and Peoples' Rights, Among others.
+Many international human rights organizations asked for the release of the detainees immediately after they were arrested including Human Rights Watch, Amnesty international, African Commission on Human and Peoples' Rights, Among others.